tobias/splice/README.md

 ```

-`#db/ref[2 1234]` being a tagged literal, indicating a reference to entity `:e2`
+`#ref[:e2 1234]` being a tagged literal, indicating a reference to entity `:e2`
-at time `1234` (the time component being optional, in case a reference should
+at time `1234` (the time component being optional, which defaults to "top"
-track downstream changes).
-The write tag could even be included there, which
+[yielding a reference that tracks downstream changes]).
+The write tag could
-would lock a reference to a particular revision of a tuple (thus excluding any
+even be included there, which would lock a reference to a particular revision of
-that match the entity and time constraints but were concurrently written on
+a tuple (thus excluding any that match the entity and time constraints but were
-another replica).
+concurrently written on another replica).

 #### (Partially-ordered) sequences